EDMC/api-versions/README.md

 If you have multiple versions of an API in your Rails app, it is not very DRY to include the same resources over and over again.

 Also, URL resources shouldn't change.
 Instead, API versions should be specified in the headers.
-The Api-Versions gem provides a nice DSL for this.
+The api-versions gem provides a nice DSL for this.

 In your Gemfile: